 1.1.
-Allowable Expenses:
+Allowable Expenses

-Advanced telecommunicator training, including emergency medical dispatch (EMD) protocol certification training from an EMD protocol training organization as approved by the 9-1-1 Subcommittee.
+- Advanced telecommunicator training, including emergency medical dispatch (EMD) protocol certification training from an EMD protocol training organization as approved by the 9-1-1 Subcommittee.
+Attendees must be telecommunicators as defined by Wis.
+Admin.
+Code DMA § 2.02(12).
 See Section 2.4.
 Emergency Medical Dispatch Training of this Grant Announcement for a listing of standards that EMD training organizations must satisfy to be considered approved.

-- PSAP equipment hardware and software expenses for enabling NG9-1-1 services, including hosted equipment and software services. - Activities to consolidate some or all functions of 2 or more PSAPs.
+For more information on training, please see the training guidance one-pager: Advanced Telecommunicator Training Guidance - PSAP equipment hardware and software expenses for enabling NG9-1-1 services, including hosted equipment and software services. - Activities to consolidate some or all functions of 2 or more PSAPs.
 See Section 1.5.
-Consolidation Projects of this Grant Announcement for more information. - Enhanced continuity of operations planning and equipment. - Costs for minor electrical work required within the PSAP server room for NG9-1-1 system implementation. - Any other expenses for enabling NG9-1-1 services that are not explicitly restricted under Unallowable Costs.
+Consolidation Projects of this Grant Announcement for more information. - Enhanced continuity of operations planning and equipment. - Any other expenses for enabling NG9-1-1 services that are not explicitly restricted under Unallowable Costs.